 In July 2020, the U.S. Department of the Treasury and the U.S. Small Business Administration (SBA) released dozens of summary data files about organizations — nonprofit and for-profit — that received loans under the Paycheck Protection Program (PPP).

 Up to $669 billion in loans was made available through an application process for all entities with 500 or fewer employees (or that met other, more limited special criteria).
 Loan amounts were capped at 2.5 times the organization’s monthly payroll costs, with a maximum loan of $10 million.

 The data files from the first round of funding were released in two sets:

 Many news organizations and nonprofit advocates quickly analyzed the larger loans in articles in The Chronicle of Philanthropy or Nonprofit Quarterly, for example.
-But Johnson Center researchers were curious about the PPP loan universe as a whole — so we combined the 58 total data files and nearly 4.9 million records to determine, first, how nonprofits fared under PPP, and then to consider the impact of the PPP on nonprofit employment.
+But Johnson Center researchers were curious about the Paycheck Protection Program loan universe as a whole — so we combined the 58 total data files and nearly 4.9 million records to determine, first, how nonprofits fared under PPP, and then to consider the impact of the program on nonprofit employment.

-When we take a look at the full pool of PPP loans, we see that:
+When we take a look at the full pool of Paycheck Protection Program loans, we see that:

 2. Nonprofits received a larger share of the high-dollar loans than all other entity types.

 The data allowed us to see what percentage of applicants received loans within each range.
 As you can see in Table 1, nonprofits fared better than other types of organizations in their efforts to secure loans over $350,000.